Standard C++ Modules

 }

-Then in your headers (from header_1.h to header_n.h), you need to define the macro:
+Headers (from header_1.h to header_n.h) need to define the macro:

 #ifdef IN_MODULE_INTERFACE